Nubank (NU) · · 22 min read

 Credit Strategy and Risk Management

 Unlike traditional banks, which often have more conservative lending practices, Nubank’s approach has resulted in a higher proportion of loans to riskier customer segments.
 Nubank’s aggressive customer acquisition and loan growth have led to an increasing portion of interest-earning assets in its portfolio, such as credit card receivables and unsecured personal loans.
-In Q1 2024, Nubank’s delinquency rate was 8.2%, compared to the industry’s 7.2%.
+In Q1 2024, Nubank’s delinquency rates reached 8.2%, compared to the industry’s 7.2% in the Latin American banking sector.

 Nubank's 90 Days NPL Ratios.
 Source: Company, BCB, Girolino.

-Nubank utilizes advanced technology and data analytics to streamline its credit assessment and approval process.
-This approach allows for quick decision-making and scalability.
-However, it also means that Nubank’s risk models are relatively new and less tested compared to those of traditional banks, which have been refined over decades.
+Nubank utilizes advanced technology and data analytics to streamline its credit assessment and approval process for credit card loans and personal loans.
+This approach allows for quick decision-making and scalability in digital banking.
+However, it also means that Nubank's risk models are relatively new and less tested compared to those of traditional banks, which have been refined over decades in the Brazilian banking system.

-The fintech’s reliance on algorithms and automated decision-making can sometimes overlook subtle indicators of credit risk.
-This has likely contributed to higher NPL rates as the models may not fully capture the financial behaviors and potential risks associated with Nubank’s diverse customer base.
+The fintech's reliance on algorithms and automated decision-making for credit card transactions can sometimes overlook subtle indicators of credit risk.
+This has likely contributed to higher NPL rates as the models may not fully capture the financial behaviors and potential risks associated with Nubank's diverse customer base in the Latin American market.

 Traditional banks typically have more stringent risk management frameworks, including comprehensive credit checks, higher collateral requirements, and more conservative lending policies.
-Nubank, in contrast, has prioritized accessibility and ease of use, which has resulted in a more lenient approach to credit risk.
+Nubank, in contrast, has prioritized accessibility and ease of use in its digital banking services, which has resulted in a more lenient approach to credit risk management.

-Nubank’s delinquency rate is impacted by its product mix and income bracket mix.
-For instance, the fintech’s portion of credit card receivables that accrue interest has risen, which has added risk to its consumer loan book.
-In Q1 2024, the delinquency rate for Nubank’s consumer portfolio was 8.2%, above the industry average of 7.2%.
+Nubank's delinquency rate is impacted by its product mix and income bracket mix in the Brazilian and Mexican markets.
+For instance, the fintech's portion of credit card receivables that accrue interest has risen, which has added risk to its consumer loan book.
+In Q1 2024, the delinquency rate for Nubank's consumer portfolio was 8.2%, above the industry average of 7.2% in Latin America.

 Nubank’s write-off policies have also influenced its NPL figures.
 In 2022, Nubank changed its write-off methodology for personal loans from 360 days overdue to 120 days, leading to an increase in the level of overdue loans classified as non-performing.
 This change has had a significant impact on Nubank’s reported NPLs, making its delinquency rates appear higher than those of traditional banks, which may use more lenient write-off policies.